October 25, 2012

 Rafael at 15 or 16 years - self portrait

-Most of the studies I do today are done with the computer. since it allows me to see the effect of a process before doing the actual airbrushing.
-I was not sure whether adding a sepia layer to the current state of the Chief Plenty Coups would improve the painting's atmosphere, so I layed a sepia layer over the image digitally to observe the effect.
+Most of the studies I do today are done with the computer, since it allows me to see the effect of a process before doing the actual airbrushing.
+For example, I was not sure whether adding a sepia layer to the current state of the Chief Plenty Coups would improve the painting's atmosphere, so I laid a sepia layer over the image digitally to observe the effect.
 I think I might do it...

 Digital test of sepia layer over the CPC portrait (left half of image)